BrainSharer/BrainsharerMonoRepo/django_api/docs/source/index.rst

 ..
-ActiveBrainAtlas documentation master file, created by sphinx-quickstart on Wed Jun  1 15:07:58 2022.
+Brainsharer documentation master file, created by sphinx-quickstart on Wed Jun  1 15:07:58 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-The ActiveBrainAtlas's documentation
+Brainsharer documentation
 ============================================
 These pages contain documentation regarding the MVC (model, view, and controller) programming classes for the Django database interface.
 Django breaks up this interface into 'apps'.
 The two